HeyImFel/AntiGhosting/README.md

 NOT FINISHED

-gonna update it very soon and add features like ping spoof detection and a way to stop players that are "dead" from attacking in their retotem window.
+while this plugin is in a usable state, it's missing a few things, like proper item stack management when the player unequips their totem, or ping spoof detection and "desync" protection this will all be added eventually.
+I just do not have the time to add it at the moment.